streetmix/streetmix/docs/docs/contributing/code/reference/tests.md

 ### TypeScript

 [TypeScript](https://www.typescriptlang.org/) is an extension of the JavaScript language that allows types to be checked statically (that is, reason about whether the right types are being passed around, without having to run the code itself).
 It's been [growing steadily in popularity](https://2018.stateofjs.com/javascript-flavors/typescript/) over the past few years.
-We are currently in the middle of migrating our codebase to TypeScript, while removing PropTypes.
+We are currently in the middle of migrating our codebase to TypeScript.

-### PropTypes (React)

-[PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html) is a runtime typechecking library used for React development.
-Because it is a runtime checker, PropTypes will only throw errors in the console when running in the browser or in test suites.
-(The PropTypes library is not compiled into production code.)

-For React components not written in TypeScript, we use PropTypes in development.
-This means that React components must declare all of its props and what types of values that prop should be.
-The benefit of this approach is that React components self-document what props it accepts.
-Sometimes, a prop can be overloaded with multiple types, but this is generally discouraged if you can avoid it.

 ## Device and browser testing